AutonomousVehicleLaboratory/vision_semantic_segmentation/README.md

    cp config/template.yaml config/avl.yaml
    ```

 3. Open `config/avl.yaml` and set the `MODEL.WEIGHT` as the path to the trained weight.
+Set the `DATASET_CONFIG` to the path to the configuration file of the dataset so that you can visualize the semantic output in color.

 4. Make sure `DATASET.NUM_CLASSES` is equal to the number of classes.